We Are the Others (film)

-We Are the Others (Nous sommes les autres) is a Canadian psychological thriller film, directed by Jean-François Asselin and released in 2017.
+We Are the Others (Nous sommes les autres) is a Canadian psychological thriller film, directed and co-written by Jean-François Asselin and released in 2017.
 The film stars Pascale Bussières as Myriam Lambert, an architect struggling to keep her personal life and business afloat after her partner Alexandre disappears, and Émile Proulx-Cloutier as Frédéric Venne, a junior architect with the firm who is offered the opportunity to salvage the big project threatened by Alexandre's disappearance.

 Accolades

 The film received four nominations at the 6th Canadian Screen Awards, including Best Actor for Proulx-Cloutier.